BlueGranite/dogbreeds/lab/admin/README.md

 - VM SKU: Options for this parameter can be found using the command `az vm list-sizes --location <region> --output table`

 - Cluster Name: Up to 16 characters allowed

+*Note:* Multiple computes can be created by using comma-separated lists for each of these parameters.

 Similarly, to the workspace script, these parameters can be customized in the `config.yml` file or your own YAML file.